tidymodels/workflowsets/README.md

 model specifications.

-Once a few options are available, it might be helpful to evaluate a large combination of these techniques. tbd has functions for creating and evaluating combinations of modeling elements.
+Once a few options are available, it might be helpful to evaluate a large combination of these techniques. workflowsets has functions for creating and evaluating combinations of modeling elements.

 For example, the Chicago train ridership data has many numeric predictors that are highly correlated.
 There are a few approaches to